-Advanced Clinical Studies in the Acute Setting I Credit Hours: 4 (75 clinical contact hours)
+Advanced Clinical Studies in the Acute Setting I

 Pre- or Co-requisites: NURS 5080.
 Prerequisites: NURS 5170, NURS 5180, NURS 5110.
-This course addresses shortterm goals including minimizing or preventing complications, attending to co-morbidities, and promoting physical and psychological well-being.
-Discussion will relate to palliative care, end-of-life care and evaluation of risk factors to address maximizing health outcomes.
+This course addresses short-term goals including minimizing or preventing complications, attending to co-morbidities, and promoting physical and psychological well-being.
+Discussion will relate to palliative care, end-of-life care, and evaluation of risk factors to address maximizing health outcomes.
 Specific skill sets for the Adult Gerontology Acute Care Nurse Practitioner are developed dependent on the patient population and specialty-based area of practice.
-The practicum component of this course provides the nurse practitioner student the opportunity to master and apply the theory, knowledge and skills in a variety of acute care settings across the life span.
+The practicum component of this course provides the nurse practitioner student the opportunity to master and apply the theory, knowledge, and skills in a variety of acute care settings across the life span.
 (Offered every fall semester)